kuwii/simple-usb-sync/README.md

 # Simple USB Sync

-A super simple personal-use tool for automatically syncing files to a specific USB drive.
+A simple, stupid, configuration-file-based tool for automatically syncing files to a specific USB drive.

 ## Features